TheOrderFivem/public_docs/assets/pages/The Orders Recipe/overview.md

-# The Orders Recipe Overview 🍳
+# The Orders Recipe Overview

-Welcome to **The Orders Recipe** - your comprehensive guide to building amazing FiveM experiences with Community Bridge.
+Welcome to **The Orders Recipe** - a complete FiveM server template that gets you up and running with QBCore and enhanced features in minutes.

 ## What is The Orders Recipe?

-The Orders Recipe is a curated collection of best practices, tutorials, and real-world examples that show you how to leverage Community Bridge to create professional-grade FiveM resources.
-Think of it as your cookbook for FiveM development success.
+The Orders Recipe is a txAdmin recipe (YAML template) that automatically installs and configures a complete QBCore server with curated community alternatives and optimizations.
+No manual setup required - just one-click installation.

-## Why Use The Orders Recipe?
+## Why Choose The Orders Recipe?

-### 🚀 **Accelerated Development**
-Skip the trial and error phase with proven patterns and implementations that just work.

-### 📚 **Best Practices**
-Learn from experienced developers who have built successful FiveM servers and resources.
+### **One-Click Setup**
+Complete server installation in minutes through txAdmin - no manual configuration needed.

+### **Curated Components**
+Community-tested alternatives to standard QBCore resources for better performance and features.

-### 🔧 **Real-World Examples**
+### **Pre-Configured**
-All examples are based on actual implementations used in production servers.
+Everything works together seamlessly out of the box - database, resources, and settings.

-### 🌐 **Community Driven**
+### **Community Tested**
-Contributions from the FiveM development community ensure content stays current and relevant.
+Components chosen and maintained by the FiveM community for reliability and compatibility.

 ## What's Included

-### **Framework Integration Guides**
-- ESX integration patterns
+### **Core Framework**
-- QBCore implementation strategies
+- Complete QBCore framework installation
-- Standalone resource development
-- Cross-framework compatibility

-### **Common Use Cases**
-- Banking system integration
-- Inventory management
-- Player progression systems
-- Administrative tools
+- All essential QB resources (multicharacter, spawn, hud, phone, etc.)
+- Optimized database structure and configurations

+### **Enhanced Features**
+- **Modified ox_inventory** - Enhanced inventory system with QB support
-- Job and business systems
+- **Community Bridge** - Compatibility and enhancement system
+- **Curated Resources** - Community-selected alternatives to base resources

-### **Performance Optimization**
+### **Automatic Configuration**
+- Pre-configured resource loading order
+- Optimized server.cfg settings
-- Database query optimization
+- Database tables and relationships
-- Network event efficiency
-- Memory management
-- Client-server synchronization

-### **Security Best Practices**
-- Input validation patterns
-- Anti-cheat integration
-- Permission systems
+- Framework integrations
-- Secure event handling

 ## Getting Started

-Ready to dive in?
-Check out our [Getting Started Guide](./getting-started.md) to begin your journey with The Orders Recipe.
+Ready to set up your server?
+Check out our [Getting Started Guide](./getting-started.md) for simple installation instructions.

 ## Video Tutorials

-Want to learn visually?
-Visit our [Video Tutorials](./video-tutorials.md) page for comprehensive video guides and walkthroughs.
+Want visual guidance?
+Visit our [Video Tutorials](./video-tutorials.md) page for step-by-step installation and customization videos.

-## Community & Support
+## Requirements

-Join our growing community of developers:

-- **Discord**: Get real-time help and share your creations
-- **GitHub**: Contribute examples and improvements
-- **Forums**: Discuss advanced techniques and troubleshooting
+- FiveM Server with txAdmin access
+- MySQL Database (auto-configured)
+- 2GB+ storage space

+⚠️ **Note**: Installing a recipe wipes existing server files and database data.

 ---

-*The Orders Recipe is maintained by The Order community and contributors.
-All examples are tested and production-ready.*
+*The Orders Recipe provides a complete, optimized QBCore server setup with community enhancements - ready to launch in minutes.*